Leadership

 ModelBest forTypical KPI shiftPrimary risk

-One lesson from the cloud era applies cleanly: you don’t standardize on one database for every workload; you standardize on governance, observability, and cost controls across many services.
+The cloud lesson still applies: you don’t force every workload onto one database; you standardize governance, observability, and cost controls across many services.
 AI-native leadership works the same way.
-If you cannot measure per-process unit economics—cost per ticket, cost per qualified lead, cost per PR merged—you are not leading an AI transition.
-You are funding a vibe.
+If you can’t measure unit economics per process—cost per ticket, cost per qualified lead, cost per merged change—you’re not managing an AI transition.
+You’re funding vibes.

 Table 2: AI agent governance checklist by risk tier (leaders’ reference)